Rise-Vision/platinum-sw-demo/README.md

 You can use the following attributes to configure the registration behavior:

-- `skip-waiting` and `clients-claim` work together to ensure that the service worker we register controls our pages as soon as possible.
+- `skip-waiting` and `clients-claim` work together to ensure that the service worker you register controls your pages as soon as possible.
-- `auto-register` means that the registration will be performed automatically by virtue of including the element in our page.
+- `auto-register` means that the registration will be performed automatically by virtue of including the element in your page.
-- `reload-on-install` will cause our web page to reload itself the very first time our service worker is installed.
-This will normally be imperceptible to your users, and ensures that the runtime caching the service worker performs will get a chance to cache all of the page's resources, even those that were already loaded before the service worker was installed.
+- `reload-on-install` will cause your web page to reload itself the very first time your service worker is installed.
+This will normally not be noticeable to your users, and ensures that the runtime caching the service worker performs will get a chance to cache all of the page's resources, even those that were already loaded before the service worker was installed.

 Next you use `platinum-sw-cache` as a child element to configure the caching behavior.
 One particularly useful attribute is `precache` which you can use to provide a list of URLs that are always precached as soon as the service worker is installed.
 This is useful for URLs that that wouldn't necessarily be picked up by runtime caching.